crossplane-contrib/provider-cloudinit/SLIDES.md

 * more code than a terraform provider
 * more functionality than a terraform provider
 * when angryjet is hella-perturbed, can't build, misleading errors
+  * generate by hand and look for errors

 ## todo